 Today I'm continuing the walk in the woods near the Charterhouse of Trisulti on the trail that leads up to St. Dominic's hermitage.
 It was obvious that some of the rustic railings had been damaged by falling trees so I didn't walk too far up the trail knowing that there would be twists and turns and the path would get steeper.
-I took photos of wild flowers and then returned to where Mr. P. was waiting in the car which was in a parking space on the track below.
+I took photos of wild flowers and then returned to where my husband was waiting in the car which was in a parking space on the track below.

 wood anemone and cyclamen